What is Reasonable Diligence?

 - If you don’t know who was driving ask for photo evidence from the police.
 They don’t always agree to send it out by explain you are struggling and use your powers of persuasion.
 Even if the photo is of the rear of the car its important to show that you asked!

-- Check that the other potential drivers were insured to drive the car – you don’t want to get yourself into further trouble by being accused of permitting someone to drive your car without insurance (6 penalty points) !
+- Additionally, check that the other potential drivers were insured to drive the car – otherwise, you will get yourself into further trouble by being accused of permitting someone to drive your car without insurance (6 penalty points) !

 - Ask all possible drivers whether they could have been driving the car on that occasion before nominating them.